Clubs & Organizations

 Garden Club of Park Forest

-The Kiwanis Club of Park Forest, celebrating the vitality of our community for 67 years, is dedicated to performing community service for young people, the aging, and the needy in local and international settings.
-The club sponsors Key Clubs at Rich Township High Schools and has repeatedly been recognized with Distinguished Club Awards.
-It will celebrate an amazing 67th Annual Kiwanis Pancake Day on Saturday, October 6, 2018 at Rich East High School.
+The Kiwanis Club of Park Forest, celebrating the vitality of our community for 69 years, is dedicated to performing community service for young people, the aging, and the needy in local and international settings.
+The club sponsors Key Clubs at Rich Township high schools and has repeatedly been recognized with Distinguished Club Awards.
+It will celebrate an amazing 69th Annual Pancake Day on Saturday, October 3, 2020.
 Club dinner meetings are held on the first Tuesday of each month at 6:30 p.m. at Carlo’s Restaurant in Chicago Heights.
 The club also has special service project meetings on the third Tuesday of each month at 6:30 p.m. in the Park Forest Village Hall.
 Call Elmer Washington at

 League of Women Voters of The Park Forest Area

 |Park Forest Historical Society|

 The 1950s Park Forest House Museum, 227 Monee Road (St. Mary’s) is open Wednesday and Saturday 1-3:30 pm, “Park Forest 70th Anniversary” exhibit into summer; village history available.
-Adults $5; 12 and under free.
-Park Forest Archive is open Friday 10:00 a.m. to 12:00 p.m., or by appointment.
-Seeking volunteers for museum and archive.
+Adults $5; 12 & under free.
+Park Forest Archive, 227 Monee Road, is open Friday 10:00 am to 12:00 pm, or by appointment, Jane Nicoll,

 Park Forest Photography Club

 We have a short educational program each night and competition to help improve our skills.
 Each month a different photo challenge is the competition theme for novice level through advanced level.
 We compete in B & W, color and Alternative Process (artsy) for each skill level.Membership is $35 per year.
 Visitors are invited to attend a meeting free of charge.
 We’d love to see you.
 For more information email email@example.com.